ephraimnkh/ng-weather-app/README.md

 ## Building and running

 To build and run this app on your machine you'll need to ensure that you have a .env (environment file) with the following vital keys OPEN_WEATHER_MAP_API_KEY, DEFAULT_LOCATION_LATITUDE, DEFAULT_LOCATION_LONGITUDE.
 Then you'll run the app by running `npm run start:dev` or `npm run start:prod`, each command just uses a different port.
+To stop the app run `npm run stop`.

 ## Building and running in Docker